-At Pacific Center Plastic Surgery, Dr. Nichter and Dr. Horowitz each work to understand a patient’s individual goals and concerns to determine the right treatment plan.
+At Pacific Center Plastic Surgery, Dr. Nichter, Dr. Horowitz, Dr. Champion, and Dr. Paydar each work to understand a patient’s individual goals and concerns to determine the right treatment plan.
 Because there are several variables to correcting a breast deformity, we believe that being honest about the pros and cons of your options is the best way to begin treatment.
 Undergoing surgery to correct a breast deformity can result in increased self-esteem and peace of mind about your appearance.
 Regardless of the cause of a breast deformity, we aim to deliver the best care to restore long-lasting confidence.

 Breast deformity can be the result of either congenital defects, scarring after an accident or surgery, genetic factors, or breast cancer.
 There are several ways that the breasts may be deformed, and with these varied deformities come a variety of surgical solutions.

 Tubular breasts, also known as tuberous breasts, are the result of a birth defect.
 During puberty, the breast tissue develops abnormally.
 This results in enlarged and puffy areola, unusually wide space between the breasts, minimal breast tissue, and sagging among other issues both cosmetic and medical.
 Many patients first seek surgery to correct asymmetrical breasts without realizing that they actually have one tubular breast.